-No procedures in place to ensure that they are able to effectively investigate and gather information on NPOs.
-No training sessions or sensitization forum held for NPOs Sint.
-Maarten should institute an outreach program which provides adequate AML/CFT awareness about the risk of NPOs to terrorist financing.
-There should be appropriate sanctions available for those NPOs NPOs should be required to maintain transaction records for a minimum period of five (5) years.
+SR.IX PC • An ad hoc system is in place for the disclosure of the NPOs should be required to maintain transaction records for a minimum period of five (5) years.
 The Authorities in St. Marten should be procedures in place to ensure that they are able to effectively investigate and gather information on NPOs.
 There should be procedures in place which allow for timely and effective sharing of information on NPOs both domestically and internationally.
 The Authorities should consider issuing guidance specifically pertain to the NPO sector.
-START ANALYZING THE MATTER OF THE NPO AS STATED UNDER SR VIII.
-SR.IX Cross-Border Declaration & Disclosure PC An ad hoc system is in place for the disclosure of the physical cross-border transportation of currency.
+The authorities should ensure that they This subject matter will be further examined by the SR.IX Cross-Border Declaration & Disclosure PC An ad hoc system is in place for the disclosure of the physical cross-border transportation of currency.
 There is no system to restrain currency where there is a suspicion of ML or TF.
 There are no statistics evidencing Customs' effectiveness in the area of international cooperation.
 There are no statistics regarding the number of false declarations and investigations forwarded to the PPO.
 There is no process for confiscating currency or negotiable instruments for persons listed in accordance with UNSCR 1373 and 1267.
 There are no statistics relating to shipments of gold or other precious metals and stones.
 There is no structure established for the training and targeted programmes for Customs.
+No current information available with respect to the timeliness of the dissemination of the information relating to suspicious cash declarations/disclosures.
 The authorities should ensure that they pursue the proposed declaration system to be completed by all passengers instead of the ad hoc disclosure system currently in place.
 The Authorities should consider implementing the system to restrain currency where there is a suspicion of ML or TF.
 The authorities should maintain statistics evidencing Customs' effectiveness in the area of international cooperation.
 The Sint Maarten authorities should maintain the process for confiscating currency or negotiable instruments in implementing the UNSCR 1373 and 1267.
+The authorities should maintain a system to identify the source, destination and purpose of movement of gold or other precious metals and stones.
 This subject matter will be further examined by the judicial department of the ministry of Justice.
 The law on cross-border transportation of currency will be amended to address all outstanding issues in December 2014.
 The proposed declaration system is already in place.
 A system to restrain currency is already in place.
 The Customs Department already has the software to generate statistics and a database to store this data.
+THE OUTSTANDING ISSUES HAVE BEEN INCORPORATED IN THE DRAFT AMENDMENT OF THE NATIONAL ORDINANCE ON CROSS-BORDER TRANSPORTATION OF CURRENCY.
+THE